How to Become a Cosmetology School Instructor

 Jump to Your Question:

-- What are the requirements to become a cosmetology instructor?
+- What knowledge and skills are required to become a cosmetology instructor?

-- What classes should I take to become a cosmetology teacher?
+- What courses will I take to become a cosmetology teacher?

 - What are job opportunities for cosmetology instructors?